easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180420
+the linearization of the system seemed finally working

+the next step was to verify the linearization

+real robot -> ADAMS model -> Simscape model -> linearization of the Simscape model

+to verify, all models should be as close as possible on params and stuff

+## updated *simTAUInit.m* to have the correct params
+opened ADAMS model and updated the geometric params to be the same

+noted that most parts in ADAMS were actually defined as "steel"

+noted that BD was not modeled in Simscape model and it should be "aluminium"

+after this update, the torque at the origin looked closer to that observed in ADAMS

 # 20180418
 ## added *linScript.m* to define options and operating point for linearize()
 switched from linmod() to linearize() b/c it seemed better